BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitorsfour-write-up.md

 ### Accessing Cacti

-Let's try using the Admin's credentials on `cacti.monitorsfour.htb`:
+Let's try using the admin's credentials on `cacti.monitorsfour.htb`:

 **Credentials**: